The importance of good daily record-keeping of every site activities

 This is obviously a worthwhile goal.
 But realising it will only be achievable with the help of a clear and unambiguous record of the work taking place on a given site each day.
 Let’s take a look at the ways a modern record system can protect everyone involved in construction from costly disputes, and bolster overall productivity in the sector.

-Often, the most frustrating part of a sub-contractor’s job is getting paid.
-It can be difficult and time-consuming to prove that a particular piece of work has been done, especially in hectic site environments where dozens of jobs are being invoiced every single day.
+Sub-contractor’s are often frustrated by not getting paid for the job they did.
+It can be difficult and time-consuming for them to prove that a particular piece of work was done.
+Especially in hectic site environments where dozens of jobs are being invoiced every single day.

 This problem can be mitigated through a well-maintained site diary.
 Such a diary lists all of the work undertaken on any given period.
 It is searchable, intuitive, and exhaustive, and it empowers employers to process invoices more quickly and accurately.
 Arcadis reports that the most common cause of disputes is a failure to properly ‘administer the contract’ (that is, do the agreed work).
 By referring to a detailed and accurate diary, subcontractors can demonstrate they’ve done exactly that.